subutai/nupic.subutai/swarm_examples/README.md

 ===============

 Try modifying the above JSON file to get the swarm to predict metric3 instead of metric1.
-What happens to the error?
-Note that metric3 is a sine wave with 10% noise.
+Remember that metric3 is a sine wave with 10% noise added to it.
+(Note: you will need to modify the `includedFields` section to include metric3 instead of metric1, and modify `predictedField` to also include metric3) What happens to the error?

 Multiple fields example 1